-The Florida residency requirements for divorce is/are that a party must prove that one of the litigants (petitioner or respondent) has resided in Florida for a minimum of at least six months prior to filing for dissolution.
+The Florida residency requirements for divorce is/are that a party must prove that one of the litigants (petitioner or respondent) has resided in the State of Florida for a minimum of at least six months before filing for dissolution.
 Florida Statute § 61.021, “Residence requirements,” provides that: “To obtain a dissolution of marriage, one of the parties to the marriage must reside 6 months in the state before the filing of the petition.”
-The residency requirement establishes jurisdiction in a Florida family law court.
+This residency requirement establishes jurisdiction in a Florida family law court.
 Establishing jurisdiction in a Florida court enables the judge to preside over the parties’ dissolution of marriage case.
+If there is found to be no residency, the court will not have subject matter jurisdiction over the case.
 Foundationally, the courts have routinely upheld this requirement, “It is not enough for the parties to merely submit a petition requesting a dissolution of marriage, the party must establish the court’s jurisdiction over the parties.
 Wise v.
 Wise, 310 So.2d 431, 432 (Fla.
 1st DCA 1975).

-According to Florida Statute § 61.052(2), the minimum Florida residency requirements for divorce can be corroborated by a “valid Florida driver license, a Florida voter’s registration card, a valid Florida identification card…, or the testimony or affidavit of a third party.”
-In McNeil, the Wife failed to allege that she personally had fulfilled the Florida residency requirement, leading the Wife to shoulder the burden of proving, at trial, that her husband was a lawful resident of Florida for at least 6 months prior to her filing a petition for dissolution of marriage.
+According to Florida Statute § 61.052(2), the minimum Florida residency requirements for divorce can be corroborated by a “valid Florida driver license, a Florida voter’s registration card, a valid Florida identification card…or [by] the testimony or affidavit of a third party.”
+In the case above, the Wife failed to allege that she personally had fulfilled the Florida residency requirement, leading the Wife to shoulder the burden of proving, at trial, that her husband was a lawful resident of Florida for at least 6 months prior to her filing a petition for dissolution of marriage.
 However, “[t]he residency requirement may not be established by the uncorroborated testimony of one party.”
 McNeil (citing Lemon v.
 Lemon, 413 So.3d 623, 623-24 (Fla.
 2d DCA 1975)).

 The parties may not waive by admission in the “pleadings that the residency requirement has been met.”
 McNeil, (citing Grey v.
 Grey, 995 So.2d 623, 624 (Fla.
 2d DCA 2008)).
 Additionally, “residence can never be assumed, nor can it be established by agreement.”
 McNeil, (citing Fazio v.
 Fazio, 66 So.2d 297, 299 (Fla.
 1953).
-The Court in this case granted the Husband’s petition for reversal of the final decree of dissolution due to the “petitioner fail[ing] to establish the statutory prerequisite of residence,” and held the lower court lacked the jurisdiction necessary to enter a final judgment against the Husband.
+The Court in this case granted the Husband’s petition for reversal of the final decree of dissolution because the Petitioner failed to satisfy the statutory requirement for proving residency in the State of Florida.
 The Florida residency requirements for divorce cannot be waived or discounted by the court.